 What is the most neglected part of workflow and business strategy development?

-In my experience, I’ve seen a variety of mistakes from overcomplicating the system, integrating too many assumptions, not documenting the intent or justification for decisions.
+In my experience, I’ve seen a variety of mistakes from overcomplicating the system, integrating too many assumptions, and not documenting the intent or justification for decisions.
 But there is one area that is a sure-fire way to sabotage your ability to deliver:

 Creating clearly defined boundaries.